ESSS/alfasim-sdk/docs/source/05_solver_config_hooks.rst

 -------------------

 |alfasim| provides a way to customize the hydrodynamic model available within the application, if the usage of
-the hook listed below, the pluin can:
+the hook listed below, the plugin can:

  - Add new fields
  - Add/update phases